 Talking about what happened to me publicly gave me the confidence to raise the much needed awareness on sexual violence – an issue that I am starting to see a lot of people failing to understand, or even believe is a problem – especially in our community.

 In your twitter post you refer to your ongoing battle with anxiety.
 What coping mechanisms do you use and what suggestions do you have for anyone else coping with anxiety?

 When I lived with my parents it was exercise.
 I found it was a great stress relief and whilst I wasn’t militant about it, fitness was ingrained into my lifestyle.
 I would never miss a single class or a PT session.
 I loved how I felt when I exercised, and not just physically but mentally too.

 I moved to Birmingham in 2017.
 In my two years of living in Birmingham I haven’t quite had this experience so the coping mechanisms I put in place for myself came crashing down, and with work stress and life getting more and more demanding, I found it harder to cope.
-It was at this point that I decided to start therapy (I write about my therapy journey here).
+It was at this point that I decided to start therapy.
 Therapy helps when life feels a bit too much.
 My anxiety is the worst it’s ever been but this is getting better slowly.

 The other thing I do is go back to my faith.
 I remind myself that my difficult times are temporary and that God has a bigger plan for me.

 Plus, my family are pretty great and my friends from back home.
 They remind me of how far I’ve come and how much I’ve achieved and it’s great to see how proud they all are of me despite the obstacles I internalise.